prazwal-bns/Gemini-AI-Integration-Project-Laravel-/readme.md

 ## License

-This project is open for personal learning and development use unless you define a separate license.
+This project is open for personal learning and development.